Generating quantum entanglement from sunlight: Conclusion and Outlook

-The authors acknowledge useful discussions with Prof. Maria Chekhova and thank Prof. Jeff Lundeen, Dr. Manuel Francisco Ferrer García, Prof. Christoph Marquardt, Thomas Dirmeier and Dr. Yen-Ju Chen for access to key experimental equipment and software. \paragraph*{Funding:} The portion of the work performed at the University of Ottawa was supported by the Canada Research Chairs program under Award 950-231657, the Natural Sciences and Engineering Research Council of Canada under Alliance Consortia Quantum Grant ALLRP 578468 - 22, Discovery Grant RGPIN/2017-06880, and the Canada First Research Excellence Fund Award 072623.
-The work performed at the Max Planck Institute for the Science of Light was supported by the Max Planck Society and a scholarship from Erlangen School in Advanced Optical Technologies.
-In addition, R.W.B. acknowledges support from the U.S. National Science Foundation Award No. 2138174 and the U.S. Department of Energy Award No. FWP 76295. \paragraph*{Author contributions:} C.L., J.U., H.F., and R.W.B. conceived the research idea.
+\begin{backmatter} \bmsection{Author contributions} C.L., J.U., H.F., and R.W.B. conceived the research idea.
 J.B. and M.K. designed and built the solar concentration module.
 C.L. built the entangled-photon source.
 C.L. and J.B. conducted outdoor experiments with M.K.'s help to measure sunlight-driven entangled photon generation.
 C.L., J.B., J.U., and H.F. analyzed the data.
 C.L. and J.B. wrote the first draft of the paper, and all authors subsequently contributed to the writing.
-H.F. and R.W.B. supervised the project. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} All data required to reproduce the results shown in Fig. 2-4 are available at Dryad via: \url{http://datadryad.org/share/LINK_NOT_FOR_PUBLICATION/NtVTjAjs5S8-U0Hn-oFiItMRjmpGNZtnJReX-s6ZFsU}
+H.F. and R.W.B. supervised the project.

+\bmsection{Funding} The portion of the work performed at the University of Ottawa was supported by the Canada Research Chairs program under Award 950-231657, the Natural Sciences and Engineering Research Council of Canada under Alliance Consortia Quantum Grant ALLRP 578468 - 22, Discovery Grant RGPIN/2017-06880, and the Canada First Research Excellence Fund Award 072623.
+The work performed at the Max Planck Institute for the Science of Light was supported by the Max Planck Society and a scholarship from Erlangen School in Advanced Optical Technologies.
+In addition, R.W.B. acknowledges support from the U.S. National Science Foundation Award No. 2138174 and the U.S. Department of Energy Award No. FWP 76295.